Chapter 2 DaSEH Infrastructure

 We have the following modules on various topics related to data science for environmental public health.

-Each one has lecture slides built using ioslides and as well as lab activities built using R Markdown.
+Each one has lecture slides built using ioslides and R Markdown, as well as lab activities also built using R Markdown.

-The rendered version of the slides, as well as the raw Rmd file are available on the website or our GitHub repository.
+The rendered version of the slides, as well as the raw R Markdown files (called Rmd files) are available on the website or our GitHub repository.
 In addition, the rendered and raw versions of the both the lab and the lab key are also available.

 We also include cheatsheets so that learners can review the functions that they learned that day.